-In this Corona-crisis, I have been confined at home, like most of us.
-Some of my clients have thoroughly enjoyed spending so much time with their loved ones at home, but others have felt trapped, disconnected, uninspired and depressed.
-Now more than ever, we need to feel comfortable in the environment we spend all of our days in.
-I wondered, is there something we can do about the environment we now work and live in, to optimize how we feel?
-I decided to interview an Interior Designer and ask for her tips for those who struggle with it.
+In this Corona-crisis, we have all been confined at home.
+Some of us have thoroughly enjoyed spending so much time with their loved ones at home, but others have felt trapped, disconnected, uninspired and depressed.
+Now more than ever, it is important to feel comfortable in the environment we spend so much time in.
+I decided to interview an Interior Designer and ask for her how we can adapt our homes to feel our best in it.

 “6 Questions with…”: Interior Designer Lucy Axam, owner of LA Design in Founex.